TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is git init?

-git init is a command used to initialize a new Git repository in the current directory or in a specified directory.
+git init It is a command used to initialize a new Git repository in the current directory or in a specified directory.
 It creates a new .git directory that stores Git metadata, including the repository's configuration, object database, and references to branches and commits.

 What is a git clone?